appcelerator-developer-relations/appc-sample-ti500/README.md

 		switch logged in org

 ### Titanium CLI
 If you clean a project in Studio or via CLI using `[appc] ti clean` it used to only clean the `build` folder, but now it also cleans the `Resources` folder if it's an Alloy project.
-Whenever you run into an issue, always first clean to rule out any bugs introduced by the incremental builds we use to speed up your development workflow.
+Whenever you run into an issue, always first clean to rule out any errors introduced by the incremental builds we do to speed up your development workflow.

+### Alloy CLI
+Thanks to a PR by Kosuke Isobe Alloy now has some of the new commands Kosuke introduced in [alloy-smelter](https://www.npmjs.com/package/alloy-smelter):

+	[appc] alloy copy <source> <destination>
+		copy the controller, view, and style files from <source> to <destination>

+	[appc] alloy move <source> <destination>
+		move the controller, view, and style files from <source> to <destination>

+	[appc] alloy remove <source>
+		remove the controller, view, and style files at <source>

+## Windows
+Alloy now supports `<CommandBar>` for Windows

 -----------------